jdonaldson/packhx/Readme.md

 # Packhx

 Packhx is a bit packed array abstract implementation for Haxe.
+It is considered alpha level, use at your own risk!

 Bit packing is useful in situations where you need an array of integers, but do